ST7055 - Trauma Management (2022/23)

 The module is intended to develop the first aid practical skills is regards to both basic and advanced first aid.
-The module aims to develop on students previous experiences in first aid and/ or introduce the principle of first aid and trauma management which enable the student to deal with situations in different in a sport and exercise context.
-The module aims to provide students with advanced theoretical knowledge and practical expertise to apply first aid trauma and injury management safely and effectively.
+The module aims to develop on students previous experiences in first aid and/ or introduce the principle of first aid and trauma management which enable the student to deal with situations in different in a sport and exercise context safely and effectively.
+The module provides students with advanced theoretical knowledge, including contemporary issues in sports trauma.

 Students must pass all components to satisfy professional body requirements.

-• Physiological theory underpinning the use of trauma management techniques.
-L.O 3
+• Physiological theory underpinning the use of trauma management techniques

-• Trauma Management including, but not limited to; trauma and wound management, equipment removal, referral and return to play principles.
-L.O 2, 3
+• Trauma management including, but not limited to; trauma and wound management, equipment removal, referral and return to play principles.

 Balance of independent study and scheduled teaching activity